 Leverage a comprehensive identity strategy: To make your customers so happy that they describe your services as effortless, it’s essential to know your customers’ unique interests and preferences.
 Identity strategy allows the brands to get the information in exchange for services.
 AI makes the strategy more viable by doing the magic of putting you in your customers’ shoes to better understand their needs and best serve them.

 Hyper-personalization allows the user to scan a room, browse a product catalog, select the item, and position it at a place they want it to be placed on their cell phones.
-It not only improves product discovery experience but also helps the companies to use the data for enhancing their product recommendation system and brand affinity.
+It not only improves the product discovery experience but also helps companies with data-driven personalization to enhance their product recommendation system and brand affinity.

 Design a smart purchase-funnel strategy: Traditionally, the customer lifecycle was a linear journey—invest in the most popular channel to create awareness, generate interest, create desire, and perform the desired action.
 A modern online buyer’s journey is far from predictable, given a wide array of channels and mediums.
 This has led to the urgency of re-evaluating customers’ journeys and learning about their persona for deep personalization to engage the customer in the loyalty loop.